 The North and South Rivers Watershed Association’s Estuary Explorers program brings school-aged youth to the North River estuary to engage in guided scientific explorations through hands-on activities.
-Thanks to our funders: Battelle, Eastern Bank and private donors, local kids get to experience nature and learn about environmental science, which we hope will inspire them to become better stewards of nature, specifically our water resources.
+Thanks to our funders: Battelle, the Cordelia Family Foundation, the Michele E. Dufault Foundation and other private donors, local kids get to experience nature and learn about environmental science, which we hope will inspire them to become better stewards of nature, specifically our water resources.

 Research suggests that as our connection to nature increases so does our interest in conserving it.
 By experiencing the river and the surrounding natural environments, we hope to inspire area youth to become better stewards of our local natural treasures.
 NSRWA’s Estuary Explorers learn first-hand about science, nature, and teamwork while participating in this outdoors education program.
 For many participants, this is their first time on the North River—the only scenic protected river in the state.

 The Estuary Explorers Program is intended to complement the science education that youth receive through the school STEM curriculum by facilitating environmental education in a hands-on, meaningful, and fun way.
 Participants learn about estuarine science while on a pontoon boat on the North River and on land at “the Spit”.

 On the boat tour, the kids get to explore the diverse estuarine habitats of the North River from Route 3A to the Spit.
 They participate in collecting data on water quality and marine life using scientific tools.
 The trip offers hands-on opportunities to participate in several scientific activities, including water sampling, bottom grabs and plankton tows.
 The students learn about the ecology of a salt water estuary by studying the conditions found in a salt marsh, sand flats, mud flats and an exposed high-energy beach.
 They collect data on the salinity, oxygen levels and sediment to see how differences in those conditions affect the type of life that can survive there.